castillorm/mentoring-become-a-security-analyst/README.md

-# mentoring-become-a-security-analyst
-This repo provides a compilation of notes on suggested pre-mentoring materials.

 # Roadmap to Becoming a Security Analyst

 This repo provides a compilation of notes on suggested pre-mentoring materials and suggested paths to becoming a security analyst.